-ASIM ABDUR RASHID, imam of Masjid Mujahideen on south 60th Street in West Philadelphia, said he was stunned Friday when his son called and said that someone near the mosque shot a police officer in the name of Islam.
-"I said, 'What?' " Rashid recalled yesterday.
+Asim Abdur Rashid, imam of Masjid Mujahideen on south 60th Street in West Philadelphia, said he was stunned Friday when his son called and said that someone near the mosque shot a police officer in the name of Islam.
+"I said, 'What?' " Rashid recalled Sunday.
 Friday afternoon, Rashid denounced the shooting and said he did not know the gunman, whom police identified as Edward Archer, 30, of Philadelphia and Yeadon.
 A few hours later, members of the masjid set Rashid straight by citing Archer's Muslim name.

 January 11, 2016 |